FellippeHeitor/tcpip-experiments/README.md

 These are two separate modules written using InForm for QB64.
 The host waits for a client to connect and then sends commands to render graphics on the client's window.

-Launch both and click the "offline" text in the client, so connection can take place.
+Launch both and click the "offline" text in the client, so a connection can take place.

 After connected, click the buttons in the host to add a "New rectangle" or a "New circle" to the client's PictureBox control.
 As soon as you create either shape, you can change their color to red with the "Make it Red" button or to a random color with the appropriate button.
 You can only change the color of the last created shape.

 If you click the picture in the client's window, the image will be sent over to the host, which will display it.

-The "protocol"  for communication is slightly different here, with each message being marked by a "signal" the the start (using the return of the MKI$() function of an arbitraty value), followed by the data to be sent and the "<END>" marker, which is parsed for.
+The "protocol"  for communication is slightly different here, with each message being marked by a "signal" at the start (using the return of the MKI$() function of an arbitraty value), followed by the data to be sent and the "<END>" marker, which is parsed for.

 ## windowing-host-client